NE2KO/Neko2Neko/README.md

 `getPlaybackDecision()` probes the file (cached codec_info or live ffprobe), then walks a small decision tree: browser container + H.264/HEVC + no Opus -> `direct`; browser container + Opus -> `remux` (copy to MKV); otherwise -> `transcode` to H.264/AAC.

-> **What it does:** Picks the playback method (direct/remux/transcode) from the codec probe result, then computes the MD5 cache key `filePath:size:mtime`.
-> **Impact:** Browser-compatible files play directly with no processing; Opus-in-MP4 is remuxed quickly; everything else is transcoded — so startup is faster and CPU is saved.

 #### 8.1.2 HLS

 `spawnFfmpeg()` wraps `ffmpeg` in a promise; HLS generation uses `-f hls -hls_time 3` with segment filenames, and falls back to a `+faststart` remux when the moov atom is missing.

-> **What it does:** `spawnFfmpeg` wraps the ffmpeg call in a promise; the HLS args slice the video into 3-second `.ts` segments via `-f hls -hls_time 3`.
-> **Impact:** Enables segment-based adaptive streaming without transcoding (copy), keeping latency low.

 ### 8.2 File Scanner & Thumbnails

 #### 8.2.1 Scanner

 `computeContentHash()` samples the first and last 64 KB plus the file size to build a fast content fingerprint without reading the whole file.

-> **What it does:** Builds an MD5 hash from the size + first 64 KB + last 64 KB of the file as a fast content fingerprint.

-> **What it does:** Skips files whose size and mtime match the DB; only when `compareByHash` is enabled is the content hash checked.
+Skips files whose size and mtime match the DB; only when `compareByHash` is enabled is the content hash checked.

 #### 8.2.2 Watcher

 `startWatcher()` uses `fs.watch` (recursive) per media root and routes changes through `debouncedRescan()`, which waits 2 s after the last event (and skips a 30 s startup grace) before running `incrementalSync()` and broadcasting an SSE `folder_updated` event.

-> **What it does:** Watches directory changes via `fs.watch`, then waits 2 seconds before an incremental scan + SSE event broadcast to clients.

 #### 8.2.3 Thumbnails

 `extractFrameThumbnail()` seeks to 1 s and pulls one frame, scaled to width 200 via `scale=200:-1` using ffmpeg (no `sharp` dependency). `hasEmbeddedCover()`/`extractEmbeddedThumbnail()` detect and copy an embedded picture stream (`attached_pic`/mjpeg/png) instead of sampling a random frame.

-> **What it does:** Copies a single video frame that is an embedded cover art (`attached_pic`/mjpeg/png) out to an image file via `-c copy -frames:v 1`.

 ### 8.3 Downloader (`downloader/manager.js`)